kkbonsu/money-flow/replit.md

 Money Flow is a comprehensive **multi-branch financial management system** designed to streamline financial operations for microfinance institutions with multiple branches.
 Built on a clean organization/branch hierarchy, it enables users to belong to a single organization while working across multiple branches.
 The system handles core functionalities such as loan management, customer relations, payment scheduling, staff management, and detailed financial tracking including income, expenses, assets, liabilities, and equity.
 It provides branch-specific operations, consolidated reporting, and robust analytics capabilities to support informed decision-making across all organizational units.

-**Architecture Refactor Status: COMPLETE** - Successfully migrated from complex subdomain-based multi-tenancy to a simplified organization/branch hierarchy with proper user-branch access control.
+**Architecture Refactor Status: PHASE 2 COMPLETE** - Successfully migrated from complex subdomain-based multi-tenancy to a simplified organization/branch hierarchy with proper user-branch access control.
+Phase 1 (Database Cleanup) and Phase 2 (Fresh Migrations) completed with all obsolete tables removed and clean organization/branch-aware schema established.

 **Performance Optimization Phase: COMPLETE** - Comprehensive performance improvements implemented including database indexing, query optimization, smart caching, and monitoring systems.